vega/altair/doc/user_guide/interactions.rst

         color='Origin:N'
     )

+Variable parameters are created using the :func:`param` function.
+Here,
-We can create a variable parameter using :func:`param`, and assign that parameter a default value of 0.1 using the ``value`` property, as follows:
+we create a parameter with a default value of 0.1 using the ``value`` property:

 .. altair-plot::
     :output: none